Type 2 diabetes is a disease that affects the body’s ability to metabolize glucose, leading to high blood sugar levels.

 It’s very serious.
 And it’s getting worse.
-It’s estimated that nearly 25.8 million Americans (8.3% percent of the total population) have diabetes.
+It’s estimated that nearly 29.1 million Americans (9.3% of the total population) have diabetes.
 About a quarter of those people do not know they have diabetes even though high blood sugar levels may already be doing damage.
 Therefore, experts recommend anyone age 45 and older should have a simple blood test to check for diabetes.

 Those numbers are very alarming.
 Type 2 diabetes is a devastating disease that causes damage to many organs in the body.
-It’s the leading cause of blindness, kidney failure, and leg amputations in the U.S. Between 70% and 80% of people with type 2 diabetes suffer a heart attack or stroke as a result of the disease.
+It’s the leading cause of blindness, kidney failure, and leg amputations in the U.S. About two thirds of people with type 2 diabetes die from heart disease or stroke as a result of the disease.
 That’s why early diagnosis and treatment is critically important -- to help prevent these complications.

 What role does diet play in type 2 diabetes?